shipping-docker/vessel-docs/source/docs/installation.md

 Vessel is just a small set of files that sets up a local Docker-based dev environment per project.
 There is nothing to install globally, except Docker itself!

-This is all there is to installing it in any given project:
+This is all there is to installing it in any given Laravel project:

 ```bash
 composer require fideloper/vessel